Growth in the Global Luxury Car Market

 The BRIC Markets

-According to Visiongain, “The premium car segment in the BRIC countries (Brazil, Russia, India and China) has been one of the fastest-growing segments in the global automotive industry over the past five years.
-The economic expansion of the BRIC nations has not only led to rapid motorization but recently also to a growing desire for status symbols which automotive luxury and exclusivity can provide.
+According to Visiongain, “The premium car segment in the BRIC countries (Brazil, Russia, India, and China) has been one of the fastest-growing segments in the global automotive industry over the past five years.
+The economic expansion of the BRIC nations has not only led to rapid motorization but recently also to a growing desire for status symbols that automotive luxury and exclusivity can provide.

-It is important to note that while market entry conditions in Brazil, Russia and India are favorable, China represents one of the most promising markets, but the most difficult to enter.
-The reason behind this difficulty rests in the fact that Chinese import regulations are notoriously difficult to navigate and subject to change at a moment’s notice.
+It is important to note that while market entry conditions in Brazil, Russia, and India are favorable.
+China represents one of the most promising markets, but the most difficult to enter.
+The reason is.
+Chinese import regulations are notoriously difficult to navigate and subject to change at a moment’s notice.

-However, there have been some overtures made by the government to loosen restrictions on grey market imports, particularly among luxury vehicles.
-Recently, officials announced a parallel import scheme that would legalize the sale luxury vehicles by unauthorized dealers in a move to rein in high-end car prices.
+However, there have been some overtures made by the government to loosen restrictions on grey market imports.
+Particularly among luxury vehicles.
+Recently, officials announced a parallel import scheme.
+That would legalize the sale of luxury vehicles by unauthorized dealers in a move to rein in high-end car prices.
 (5)

-The reason for this shift is the accurate assessment by the government that the luxury car market has been monopolized by a handful of players who have been able to charge exorbitant amounts for luxury vehicles, in a market starved for these vehicles.
+The reason for this shift is the accurate assessment by the government.
+That the luxury car market has been monopolized by a handful of players.
+Who have also been able to charge exorbitant amounts for luxury vehicles, in a market starved for these vehicles.

 Luxury Car Sales by Brand